Brown Hair Colour Gallery

 God - how hard it is to photograph your own head, you will see I didn't do too good a job but you are welcome to these.
 I opted not to use the indigo in the end.
 I used 150 grams of henna mixed with the advised volume of lemon juice and water and which I left standing overnight.
 My hair has been previously chemically coloured.
 Black ages ago and still visible on the bottom 2 inches or so and a burgundy brown in September which had faded somewhat and my roots were showing through (and the dreaded greys!).
 Henna was applied to dry hair (washed night before) and cling filmed and shower capped for 6 1/2 hours before rinsing.
 The grey ones are a shade of red but I like this and there aren't what people would consider a lot (although I do!)
 Thank you, I will be ordering again soon.
 Kind regards, Dee x

 My hair is naturally dull brown.
 It has been chemically coloured countless times and I've recently bleached it as well, but I hated the end result !
-I'm attaching 2 photos - taken last weekend (new year's eve, 2005) of how my hair looked after my last lot of colour and bleach, and how it now looks after henna and indigo.
+I'm attaching 2 photos - taken last weekend of how my hair looked after my last lot of colour and bleach, and how it now looks after henna and indigo.
 While I'm a tiny bit disappointed that I couldn't get the bleached highlights to deepen completely to brown, I absolutely love the overall result !
 I was a little scared as I'd only used my last colour and bleach about a month ago, but I was so fed up with my colour that I was prepared to try so I jumped right in and I love henna and indigo !
 I'm definitely going to stick with it.
 I love how it feels, smells, and colours - it's fantastic !
 I'm so grateful to you sabrina for introducing me to your product and for persuading me to give up on that chemical trash.
 It was amazing how the colour changed within a single day - initally the henna looked too red/orange but within hours it deepened to deep auburn and I actually started to like it, but thought I'd jump in and try out the indigo !
 The bleached bits went a bit yellowy with the henna, but then got tonded down somewhat with indigo and as for the rest of my hair I love the shine, the gloss, and the deep brown with red bits underneath.
 This is an amazing product and I would recommend it to anyone even if you've just used chemical hair dyes or bleached your hair recently.
 Eternally grateful, Claire.

 a stunning example of how pure henna colours beautifully over chemically dyed hair.